Cochemea - ‘All My Relations’ (Daptone Records)

 “All My Relations is a way for me to explore my roots through music.
 Some of it is a memory that is imagined from a time and place I’ve never been (‘Sonora’) or a musical impression of ritual (‘Mitote’),” Cochemea says.
 “I felt compelled to add the way I feel when I go to ceremony, when I feel connected with my ancestors, to the musical narrative.”

-A California native with Yaqui and Mescalero Apache Indian ancestry, Cochemea grew up surrounded by music but without knowing much about his heritage.
+A California native with Yaqui and Mescalero Apache Indian ancestry, Cochemea grew up surrounded by music.
 Both his parents were musicians, and they gave their son a heavy name meaning “they were all killed asleep.”
 Cochemea has spent much of his diverse musical career – as a soloist, musical director, composer and ensemble player – exploring and iterating on roots music, and All My Relations is a capstone meditation on his own ancestry.

 Originally conceived during Sharon Jones and The Dap-Kings’ final year of touring, Cochemea and Daptone’s Gabe Roth cast a varied but familial set of New York musicians to bring All My Relations to life.
 A large portion of the album was created through improvisation and collective writing, where its 10 musicians created a melodic, percussive conversation.
 “It was a beautiful experience – people would start playing and we’d work up these arrangements on the spot, then record it.”